EspressoAdvice.comUpdated April 2026

 Build quality feels substantial.
 The rubberised coating survives spills and the rechargeable battery lasts weeks of daily use.
 The timer integration works seamlessly, starting automatically when weight is added.
 The display is bright and readable from coffee-making distance.

 Timemore also makes the Black Mirror Basic (around £30) and the Black Mirror Nano (around £65) for those who want even more compact sizing or faster response.
-The standard Black Mirror represents the best balance for most users.
+The standard Black Mirror hits the best balance for most users.

 Where it falls short: no Bluetooth connectivity, which matters if you want to log shots to an app.
 The auto-off function can occasionally annoy during longer processes.